 Is there a more iconic sight in Rome than the mighty Colosseum?
 This ancient marvel, once home to crowds of 50,000-plus cheering on gladiators and wild animals as they battled to the death, embodies the mystique and magic of the Roman glory days.
-It’s an unmissable part of a family trip to the Eternal City, but a successful Colosseum visit with kids takes some advance planning and a few insider tips.
+It’s an unmissable part of a family trip to the Eternal City, but structuring a visit to the Roman Colosseum for kids takes some advance planning and a few insider tips.

 Don’t even think about touring the Colosseum without an expert who can make its past come alive.
 The story of this behemoth, originally called the Flavian Amphitheatre, is fascinating and complex, and the right guide will help kids understand what they’re looking at and why it matters, from the tiniest construction details found among the stone and concrete, to the arena floor that was the site of so many brutal and bloody clashes.
 Some even incorporate bells and whistles such as virtual reality, allowing you to travel back in time and see what a day at the Colosseum was like in Roman times with a little high-tech magic.
 Without this kind of insight, kids may get bored quickly.

 Our Family Travel Advisors maintain a list of vetted guides whom we work with regularly and trust; we can help you book one as part of our comprehensive trip planning service.
 As a bonus, hiring a guide means you’ll avoid the huge ticket lines that build throughout the day.

 There is little shade and no water or other amenities inside the Colosseum.
 Book a morning tour if possible and bring hats and sunscreen, as well as water bottles that you can fill beforehand at one of Rome’s many wonderful nasoni (public fountains).
 The site is decidedly not stroller-friendly; a front carrier is a better choice for babies.
 You also won’t be allowed to bring in large bags or backpacks.